veeambestpractise/best-practices-guide/poc_guide/enhanced_evaluation_example.md

 5. Create the first Veeam implementation draft/sample scenario:

   1. Start with the repository, discussing customer demands.
 In the example, customer wanted to have the backup data in both datacenters.
-If so, you could decide to implement repositories on both sides (half of the data on each side) and use the backup copy job for replicating data to the second site.
+If so, you could decide to implement repositories on both sides (half of the data on each side) and use the backup copy job to move data to the second site.
   2. Discuss proxy implementation.
 The customer agreed to implement physical proxy servers connected to their Fibre Channel network.
 As the customer used thick-provisioned VMware VM disks, this ensured a fast and reliable backup and restore.
 Check out the “Backup Proxy” section of this guide to determine the best proxy implementation and select a transport mode for the environment.
   3. Plan for the backup server.
   In this example, it was placed on a VM and replicated to the second datacenter.
-(The underlying datastore of the VM was not replicated /mirrored to the second site.)
+(The underlying datastore of the VM was not replicated to the second site, only the VM.)
   4. Add other required components.
   The customer was already using two IBM TS3500 libraries for long-term retention with the existing backup software (agents).
 They prepared a partition on each library with 4x LTO6 drives for use with Veeam.
 You would proceed and connect them to the 2 physical servers (having the proxy and repository roles assigned), and additionally assign the tape server role to these servers.